manojkke/GICCafe.API/README.md

-# .NET 8.0 MongoDB Project
-GIC Cafe and Employee Assignment :
+# GIC Cafe Assignment APIs : .NET 8.0 , MongoDB , XUnit CQRS and DDD

 This project is a .NET 8.0 web application that uses MongoDB for data storage, MediatR for CQRS (Command Query Responsibility Segregation) pattern, and Docker for containerization.
-It includes CRUD operations for employees and cafes, along with query endpoints and MongoDB seeding.
+It includes CRUD operations for employees and cafes in DDD pattern , along with query endpoints and MongoDB seeding.

 ## Project Structure